Historyeye

 Patrick J.Fox : an Irish doctor at Bergen-Belsen

 P.J.
-Fox studied medicine at UCD and graduated in 1934.
+Fox studied medicine at University College Dublin and he graduated in 1934.
 In 1937 he joined the Royal Army Medical Corps and was posted to the British Military Hospital in Lucknow, India.
 There he met and married, on the 28th of February 1940, Nancy Kirkpatrick (1911-1962), a nurse from Co.
 Antrim and a member of Queen Alexandra’s Imperial Military Nursing Service.

-After the couple returned to the U.K. in 1943, P.J.Fox undertook a Hygiene Specialist course in London.
-He entered Belsen on 15th April 1945 in command of No 30 Field Hygiene Section, responsible for preventing the spread of disease in the camp and decontaminating patients afflicted with Typhus.
-This process was unforgettably recorded in a film made in Belsen in late April 1945 named “German Concentration Camps Factual Survey”.
-It has been recently restored and reissued in a joint project by The Imperial War Museum in London and The British Film Institute.
-It makes riveting viewing, showing as it does the appalling conditions in the camp and the enormous task facing the hygiene section from providing clean water, food, clothes and medical care to decontaminating the camp by measures such as delousing patients, bedding and clothing and ultimately burning the camp huts to the ground.
+After the couple returned to Britain in 1943, P.J.Fox undertook a hygiene specialist course in London.
+He entered Belsen Concentration Camp on 15th April 1945 when in command of No. 30 Field Hygiene Section.
+His section was charged with preventing further spread of disease in the camp, especially typhus.
+Some of this work was recorded in a film made at the camp in late April 1945 called “German Concentration Camps Factual Survey”.
+The film has been restored and reissued in a joint project by The Imperial War Museum in London and The British Film Institute.
+It is an uncompromising record of the challenges facing medical staff in the hygiene section like P.J.
+Fox as they attempted to decontaminate the camp by delousing, destroying bedding, clothing and ultimately burning camp huts to the ground.

-P.J.Fox was part of the British Delegation to Berlin for the Conference of Allied Powers at Potsdam in July 1945.
+P.J.Fox became part of the British Delegation to Berlin for the Conference of Allied Powers at Potsdam in July 1945.
 He retired from the army in 1946 with the rank of Lieutenant-Colonel.
-He went on to become Medical Officer for Health for East Cornwall district and was based at Liskeard where he lived until his retirement.
-Nancy died in June 1962 aged 51, after chronic illness.
+He went on to become medical officer for the East Cornwall district and was based at Liskeard, where he lived until his retirement.
+Nancy Kirkpatrick died in June 1962 aged 51, after a chronic illness.

 (Historyeye is indebted to Mary Polkinhorn as a key source of information in the writing of this article.)